williamphk/UrlShortener/README.md

 - Configure Fluentd to aggregate logs from application pods.

 # Real Production Service
-While the current solution for URL shortening adheres to the basic requirements set forth by the task, there are several limitations that could hinder its utility in a real-world production environment.
+While the current solution for URL shortening adheres to the basic requirements set by the task, there are several limitations that could hinder its utility in a real-world production environment.

 ## Challenges
 ### Non-Unique Encryption for Similar URLs